SriSoms/Practicum1/README.md

 After saving the file which are required for the web hosting, I have created a sql lite database to store the reviews entered from the web app i.e. the online reviews.

+My code has comments for most of the steps to make it easy for understanding.

 ## Web Application
 I have used Flask to prepare my web application and also created templates for each HTML webpage.
 You can access the code for my application from app.py.
 Here, I am loading the pickled classifier and reading the review entered by the customer.
 I then call the tokenizer and the vectorizer methods written separately in the saved python file and run my classifier on it.
 Then, I display the prediction result and take the customer's feedback in order to train the classifier based on the correct results.